Documentation

 Filters

 • namepass: An array of glob pattern strings.
-Only emits points whose measurement name matches a pattern in this list.
+Only metrics whose measurement name matches a pattern in this list are emitted.
+Additionally, custom list of separators can be specified using namepass_separator.
+These separators are excluded from wildcard glob pattern matching.

-• fieldpass: An array of glob pattern strings.
-Only emits fields whose field key matches a pattern in this list.
+• fieldinclude: An array of glob pattern strings.
+Only fields whose field key matches a pattern in this list are emitted.

 • taginclude: An array of glob pattern strings.
 Only tags with a tag key matching one of the patterns are emitted.
-In contrast to tagpass, which emits an entire point if a tag passes, taginclude removes all non-matching tags from the point.
-This filter can be used on inputs and outputs, but is more efficient when used on inputs (filtering out tags is more efficient during ingestion).
+In contrast to tagpass, which will pass an entire metric based on its tag, taginclude removes all non matching tags from the metric.
+Any tag can be filtered including global tags and the agent host tag.

 • tagexclude: The inverse of taginclude.
-Tags with a tag key matching one of the patterns are discarded from the point.
+Tags with a tag key matching one of the patterns will be discarded from the metric.
+Any tag can be filtered including global tags and the agent host tag.

 Include tagpass and tagdrop at the end of your plugin definition